While recorded (or "automated") webinars are an exciting development, they’re not “superior” to live webinars.

 They’re an event:

-Unlike with automated webinars, registrants only get one chance to catch a live presentation.
+Unlike with recorded webinars, registrants only get one chance to catch a live presentation.
 That makes it seem more important, even when the content is largely the same.
 Of course, there’s the fact that if they miss a live webinar, registrants also miss the chance to ask live questions.

 But it’s more than that.